 Pregnancy Risk Factor

 Adverse events have been observed in animal reproduction studies.
 Women who become pregnant during cinacalcet treatment are encouraged to enroll in Amgen’s Pregnancy Surveillance Program (1-800-772-6436).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience constipation, diarrhea, or lack of appetite.
-Have patient report immediately to prescriber signs of low calcium (muscle cramps or spasms, numbness and tingling, or seizures), angina, severe nausea, severe vomiting, depression, arrhythmia, joint pain, muscle pain, severe headache, severe dizziness, passing out, shortness of breath, excessive weight gain, swelling of arms of legs, bone pain, thirsty, severe loss of strength and energy, or dry mouth (HCAHPS).
+Have patient report immediately to prescriber signs of low calcium (muscle cramps or spasms, numbness and tingling, or seizures), angina, severe nausea, severe vomiting, depression, abnormal heartbeat, joint pain, muscle pain, severe headache, severe dizziness, passing out, shortness of breath, excessive weight gain, swelling of arms or legs, bone pain, increased thirst, severe loss of strength and energy, or dry mouth (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.